 5 strength exercises that are indispensable for runners!

-Squads is perhaps the most well-known strength exercise that you will see in every sport - whether you are playing football, cycling, playing tennis or running.
-These exercises provide stronger thighs, buttocks and core.
-How do you do these exercises?
-Stand up straight and make sure your feet are shoulder-width apart.
-Go deep down on your knees and push your hips back.
-Lower your body until your knees are about the same distance as your feet.
-Once you are at the lowest point, hold this pose for up to a second and push yourself back to the starting position.
-Do 3 sets of 10 reps for this exercise.
+Squats are perhaps the most well-known strength exercise that you'll find in every sport - whether you're playing football, cycling, tennis, or running.
+These exercises strengthen your thighs, buttocks, and core.
+To perform squats, stand up straight with your feet shoulder-width apart.
+Lower yourself into a squat position by pushing your hips back and bending your knees until they are about parallel to the ground.
+Hold this position for a moment, then return to the starting position.
+Aim for 3 sets of 10 reps for this exercise.

 5. Calf raises

 Calf raises target the calf muscles, which are crucial for running.
 Stand with the balls of your feet on an elevated surface, such as a step, and your heels hanging off the edge.
 Raise your heels as high as possible, then lower them back down.
 Perform 3 sets of 20 repetitions, focusing on controlled movements to avoid losing balance.

 As you can see, there are plenty of effective exercises to improve your running performance.
 Are you trying to boost your performance even further?
 Try our running socks.